-for all $n$. \end{lemma} \begin{proof}Let $v$ be an alignment.
-We say a one is {\it matched} by $v$ if it gets aligned with another one by $v$.
+\end{lemma} \begin{proof}Let $v$ be an alignment.
+We say that a one is {\it matched} by $v$ if $v$ aligns it with another one.
 When it is clear from the context which alignment $v$ we are talking about, we simply say that a one is matched.
-If $B^n_0$ and $B^n_1$ both hold, there are at most $(\epsilon n/16)+(\epsilon n/8)$ non-matched ones in each text $X$ and $Y$ for any optimal alignment $v$.
-On the other hand, $B^n_1$ insures that at least $\frac n2-\epsilon n/8$ ones are matched in each text with a one from the other text by any optimal alignment $v$.
-This insures that the proportion of non-matched ones by the total number of matched ones is smaller or equal to
+If $B^n_0$ and $B^n_1$ both hold, there are at most $(\epsilon n/16)+(\epsilon n/8)$ non-matched ones in each word $X$ and $Y$ for any optimal alignment $v$.
+On the other hand, $B^n_1$ ensures that at least $n/2-\epsilon n/8$ ones are matched in each text with a one from the other text by any optimal alignment $v$.
+This ensures that the proportion of unmatched ones by the total number of matched ones is smaller or equal to

 Hence by choosing $\epsilon>0$ small enough, we get